 First thing you should do (in the General tab) is to click the button that says IT…32 channels, and set it to IT…8 channels.

-Then click on the Instrument tab, and click the folder icon (import instrument) to load… and you select your .wav files.
+Then click on the Instrument tab, and click the folder icon (import instrument) to load… and you select your .wav file.
 It will load it both as a sample and as an instrument.
 You can go back to the Sample tab if you want to turn on looping and edit the start/end point.
+To add more instruments, in the Instrement Tab, you will probably have to hit “Insert Instrument” first, then “Import Instrument” second, then locate the next .wav file.

 Back to the Instrument tab, you will want to give it a volume envelope.
 So at the bottom click “Vol” and move and add dots to create a volume envelope for the instrument.
 If you like, you can loop the envelope, or part of the envelope.
 You could use this to make a tremolo effect (like a vibraphone).